-- Planned closer-spaced drilling will focus on defining and extending the thicker and higher-grade gold zones within the identified 2.2km-long mineralised system. - RC and diamond drilling to re-commence in March with assays from the remaining 7 RC holes and a recent air-core program due shortly.
+- Installation and commissioning of the new exploration camp will commence next week. - Planned closer-spaced drilling will focus on defining and extending the thicker and higher-grade gold zones within the currently defined structure. - Systematic step out drilling south of the currently defined trend and RC drilling testing several parallel air-core anomalies will also be completed. - RC and diamond drilling to re-commence in March following the commissioning of the exploration camp.